-Second, if you’re withdrawing from an exchange, even if the transaction has not been made, the Bitcoin you’re trying to withdraw might be deducted from your balance, which is very rare though.
+Second, if you’re withdrawing from an exchange, even if the transaction has not been made, the amount of Bitcoin you’re trying to withdraw might be deducted from your balance, which is very rare though.

 If you’ve sent tokens like WBTC and BBTC to an Ethereum address, you can simply ask the exchange to return tokens to your Ethereum address if they are not supported on the exchange.

-BEP20 tokens on Binance Smart Chain has an address format that just looks like and is compatible with Ethereum addresses.
+BEP20 tokens on BNB Smart Chain (BSC) has an address format that just looks like and is compatible with Ethereum addresses.

-Besides that, transaction fees on Binance Smart Chain are extremely low compared to the Ethereum network which is notorious with its very high gas fees.
+Besides that, transaction fees on BNB Smart Chain (BSC) are extremely low compared to the Ethereum network which is notorious with its very high gas fees.

 So you may send ETH or tokens to a BEP20 address by mistake just because they use the same address format or due to the low transaction fees the BSC network offers.

-When you withdraw Ethereum or an ERC20 token from Binance, you may be mistaken due to low fees and withdraw tokens using BEP20 as your transfer network.
+When you withdraw Ethereum or an ERC20 token from Binance, you may be mistaken due to low fees and withdraw tokens using BSC (BEP20) as your transfer network.

-Though there are reminders on Binance’s withdrawal page about the transfer network, it could still happen and there are some ways to recover tokens withdrawn using BEP20.
+Though there are reminders on Binance’s withdrawal page about the transfer network, it could still happen and there are some ways to recover tokens withdrawn using BSC.

 After importing your private key into a wallet that supports the BSC network, you also need to send some BNB to that address to cover transaction fees.

-Binance Coin (BNB) is used to pay for transaction fees on Binance Smart Chain.
-If you use Binance, you can withdraw some BNB using the BEP20 network to that address.
+BNB is used to pay for transaction fees on BNB Smart Chain (BSC).
+If you use Binance, you can withdraw some BNB using the BSC network to that address.